nmeskovski/informality-monetary-transmission/README.md

 - Medina, L., & Schneider, F. (2018).
 Shadow economies around the world: What did we learn over the last 20 years?
 (IMF Working Paper No. 18/17).
 - Restrepo-Echavarría, P. (2014).
 Macroeconomic volatility: The role of the informal economy. *European Economic Review*, 70, 454–469.
 - Rusnák, M., Havranek, T., & Horváth, R. (2013).
 How to solve the price puzzle?
 A meta-analysis. *Journal of Money, Credit and Banking*, 45(1), 37–70.

+...

-Full reference list is available in §7 of the paper.
+The full reference list is available in §7 of the paper.

 ---

 ## License

-To be added.
+BSc Project 3 Portfolio Thesis in Corvinus University of Budapest.
 Code is intended for academic use; the raw data files retain the licenses of their original providers and are included here strictly for replication.
-Please consult the source organisations (World Bank, IMF, Freedom House, TheGlobalEconomy.com, Choi–Willems–Yoo) before redistributing them.
+Please consult the source organisations (World Bank, IMF, Freedom House, TheGlobalEconomy.com, Choi–Willems–Yoo) before redistributing them officially.

 ---

 ## Contact

-Nikola Meshkovski · Corvinus University of Budapest · BSc Applied Economics For questions about reproducing the results, please open an issue on this repository.
+For questions about reproducing the results.
+Nikola Meshkovski · nmeskovski@gmail.com